Ecosystems & Global Biodiversity: Reefs

 • Evaluate human impacts in a national park

-• OPTIONAL community service project on the last day
+• OPTIONAL community service project on the last day or farm visit

 • Risk assessment